HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 The functions implement copula-based endogeneity corrections using the least-squares-based correction function approach.
 - PG is the estimator by Park & Gupta (2012)
 - 2sCOPE is the estimator by Yang et al. (2024)
+- 2sCOPE-np is the estimator by Hu et al. (2025)
 - IMA is the estimator by Haschka (2024)
 - BWM is the estimator by Breitung et al. (2024)
 - JAMS is the estimator by Liengaard et al. (2024)